Managing and Innovating in Financial Services

 Spring; Q3Q4; 3 credits

 The classes will mainly be discussion of cases, but some classes will be devoted to discussion of academic articles and white papers on important issues in the financial system.
-Case protagonists and leading industry executives will often visit class to provide their perspectives as well.
+Case protagonists and leading industry executives will often visit class to provide their perspectives.